lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 Here, the first part of the equation, $-(\lambda + \mu) D_N(t)$, represents the probability of not speciating nor going extinct, while the second part, $2 \lambda E(t) D_N(t)$,  represents the probability of speciation followed by the ultimate extinction of one of the two daughter lineages.
 The $2$ in this equation appears because we must account for the fact that, following speciation from an ancestor to daughters A and B, we would see the same pattern no matter which of the two descendants survived to the present.

-We also need to update our extinction probability going back through the tree:
+We also need to calculate our extinction probability going back through the tree:

 (eq.
 11.13)